Schur properties of randomly perturbed sets: Sparse base sets

 \subsection{The $0$-statement of Theorem~\ref{thm:main_sparse}}

 As with the proof of the $0$-statement of Theorem~\ref{thm:main_dense}, we will take $A$ to be the set of the largest integers in $[n]$, which we denote by $A_s:=[n-s+1,n]$.
 However, in contrast to the setting of dense base sets, our proof here is non-constructive.
-We obtain a contradiction by assuming that the random perturbation of $A_s$ \emph{is} Schur and derive that certain properties of the random set must hold, all of which do not hold whp.
-In this way, our approach shares features with the proof of the $0$-statement of Theorem~\ref{thm:random} due to Graham, R\"odl and Ruci\'nski~\cite{graham1996schur}.
+We obtain a contradiction by assuming that the random perturbation of $A_s$ \emph{is} Schur and appealing to a minimal Schur subset to derive that the random set must then contain one of a collection of substructures, all of which do not appear whp.
+This approach to proving $0$-statements dates back to the pioneering work for finding thresholds for Ramsey properties of graphs \cite{luczak1992ramsey,rodl1993lower,rodl1995threshold} as well as the proof of the $0$-statement of Theorem~\ref{thm:random} due to Graham, R\"odl and Ruci\'nski~\cite{graham1996schur}.

 Recall from Section~\ref{sec:Notation} the definition of $\mc H_{\textrm{Schur}}(X)$ for a set $X\subseteq [n]$ and note that the edges of $\mc H_{\textrm{Schur}}(X)$ have cardinality two (in the case of degenerate Schur triples) or three.
 Note further that finding a Schur colouring of a set $X \subseteq [n]$ is equivalent to finding a proper two-colouring of $\mc H_{\textrm{Schur}}(X)$; that is, a two-colouring without monochromatic edges.
 Therefore, to prove the $0$-statement of the theorem, we need to show that if $p = o((sn)^{-1/3})$, then whp, after we add the perturbation $P := [n-s]_p$ to the set $A_s$, we can properly two-colour $\mc H_{\textrm{Schur}}(A_s \cup P)$.
 We will in fact prove a bit more, showing that one can find such a colouring where all elements in $A_s$ are coloured blue.